One Week in London Itinerary The Best of London in 7 Days by JetSettingFools.com

 Visiting Kensington Palace in London, England

-Around midday, arrive at Kensington Palace (ticket required).
-The stately structure has served as a royal residence for more than 300 years.
 It is where Queen Victoria was born and raised, the home of Charles and Diana for a time and where Will and Kate lived in London until 2022.

 At the conclusion of the tour, stroll through Kensington Palace Gardens (open to the public for free) and make your way to The Orangery.

-After your meal of finger sandwiches and scones, spend the rest of the afternoon meandering through Hyde Park.
-If time allows, wander the streets of Kensington, seeking out idyllic spots, like Kynance Mews and Drayson Mews.
-Alternatively, The Design Museum at Holland Park is a good option if the weather is soggy.
+If time allows, walk the streets of Kensington, seeking out idyllic spots, like Kynance Mews and Drayson Mews.
+Additionally, The Design Museum at Holland Park is a good option.

 Evening: Legendary Pub